 The Most Influential Green Architect in the World

-William McDonough, chosen for Vanity Fair's list of 100 most influential people in "the new establishment", designed the city-sized Ford plant in Dearborn, Michigan, where he installed the world's largest green roof, saving the company millions a year in utility costs alone.
-(It's a perfect example of his work: large-scale ingenuity that is greening business, in the last place you'd expect—in this case, the American rust belt.)
+Chosen for Vanity Fair's list of 100 most influential people in "the new establishment", Mcdonough designed the city-sized Ford plant in Dearborn, Michigan, where he installed the world's largest green roof, saving the company millions a year in utility costs alone.
+It's a perfect example of his work: large-scale ingenuity that is greening business, in the last place you'd expect—in this case, the American rust belt.
+In 2013, the Ford plant celebrated its 10th anniversary with the living roof thriving and all original plant species surviving.
 He is also the master planner behind seven new, entirely green cities in China.
 In his practical-minded, nature-inspired projects—for companies like Nike—he employs sustainable principles that are both beautiful and cost-effective.

 Written with his colleague, Michael Braungart, Cradle to Cradle is a manifesto calling for the transformation of human industry through ecologically intelligent design.
-Their second book, The Upcycle: Beyond Sustainability—Designing for Abundance is the eagerly awaited follow-up and one of the most consequential ecological manifestoes of our time; in which we strive for a solution to our ecological crises.
+Their second book, The Upcycle: Beyond Sustainability—Designing for Abundance, was released in 2013.

 The Upcycle: Beyond Sustainability--Designing for Abundance